awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features-managing-env-tiers.md

 **Note**
 Messages that have not been processed at the time an instance is terminated are returned to the queue where they can be processed by another daemon on an instance that is still running\.

-You can also set other CloudWatch alarms, as needed, by using the AWS Management Console, CLI, or the options file\.
+You can also set other CloudWatch alarms, as needed, by using the Elastic Beanstalk console, CLI, or the options file\.
 For more information, see [Using Elastic Beanstalk with Amazon CloudWatch](AWSHowTo.cloudwatch.md) and [Create an Auto Scaling group with Step Scaling Policies](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html#policy-creating-asg-console)\.

 ## Configuring Worker Environments<a name="using-features-managing-env-tiers-worker-settings"></a>